Pandora is offering 20% off everything right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Pandora’s Black Friday sale is here: The best jewellery deals on necklaces, earrings and more
+Pandora Black Friday deals 2021: Save 20% on necklaces, earrings and more in the sale

-With 20 per cent off, this selection is sure to make you sparkle
+With such an impressive disount, this selection is sure to make you sparkle

 The most eagerly anticipated shopping event of the year – Black Friday – is here.
 It’s the perfect time to bag a bargain, with all our favourite brands and retailers, including Amazon, Currys, H&M and John Lewis & Partners, slashing the prices of big-ticket items, from fashion, beauty and home appliances to tech, gaming and TVs.